awalterschulze/blog/content/post/monads-for-goprogrammers.md

 ```

 Here we have a channel `in` that will feed us more channels of type `T`.
-We first create our `out` channel and start up a go routine which we are going to use to feed the channel with and then return the `out` channel.
+We first create the `out` channel, start a go routine, which will be used to feed it, and then return it.
-Inside the go routine we start up a new go routine for each incoming channel that we are reading from `in`.
+Inside the go routine we start a new go routine for each of the channels read from `in`.
-This inner go routines will be used to listen to incoming events on a single channel and send all of these events to the `out` channel.
+These go routines send their incoming events to `out`, merging the multiple inputs into one stream.
-Then we wait for all the channels to be closed and close the `out` channel.
+Finally, we use a wait group to make sure we close the `out` channel once all input is received.

 In short we are reading all `T`s from `in` and pushing them all to the `out` channel.